Radars on the Storm

 Weather forecasters can now predict dangerous tornadoes and thunderstorms in a flash.

 Advanced computer models, more precise satellite observations and radar upgrades allow meteorologists to issue storm warnings much earlier than in the past, giving the public more lead time to prepare and seek refuge.
-Yet they could be even faster: a military-grade radar that uses Active Electronically Scanned Array technology could spot a severe storm in seconds rather than minutes.
+Yet they could be even faster: a military-grade radar system called Active Electronically Scanned Array, or AESA, could spot a severe storm in seconds rather than minutes.

 “Adding AESA radar, we could go from ‘warn on’ detection to ‘warn on’ forecasting,” said Charlie French, a Raytheon weather programs senior manager.
 “Instead of saying, ‘Take cover immediately, there’s a tornado here,’ we’d be able to say “Find a shelter. there’s a tornado that will be heading in our direction.”